aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 This guide is split into following sections:

-- Create a Cloud9 environment with all the tools and pre-reqs using AWS CloudFormation template.
+- Create an [AWS Cloud9](https://aws.amazon.com/cloud9/) environment with all tools and prerequisites using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
 - Create a Docker image and push it to [Amazon ECR](https://aws.amazon.com/ecr/).
 - Create an [Amazon ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html).
 - Deploy the application to the Amazon ECS Cluster.